mariusbalcytis/deployment-playground/README.md

 [http://localhost:8080/app.php](http://localhost:8080/app.php)

-Redeploy - main script is old, included one - new.
+Not using restart: redeploy - main script is old, included one - new.

+Using restart: release is changed, but errors on deployment